 "United Fiber won a significant amount in the CAF II auction.
 This was made possible by hard work, strategy and choosing the right partners.
 We would not have been successful without the help of the Rural Electric Consortium and Conexon." -Jim Bagley, United Electric Cooperative CEO/General Manager

 Midwest Energy & Communications delivered a much-needed broadband solution spanning 3,940 fiber miles to reach 100% of its 35,000 members in rural southern Michigan and northern Indiana and Ohio.

 "Conexon was instrumental in developing and implementing a successful strategy that helped us secure funding through the CAF II auction process.
-Not only does this support enable us to hit key financial targets, we can now reach new markets and customers while doing our part to help close the rural/urban digital divide that exists in our country.
-We look forward to continuing our partnership with Conexon in the upcoming Rural Digital Opportunity Fund in 2020!" -Bob Hance President & CEO of Midwest Energy & Communications
+Not only does this support enable us to hit key financial targets, we can now reach new markets and customers while doing our part to help close the rural/urban digital divide that exists in our country." -Bob Hance President & CEO of Midwest Energy & Communications

 OEC Fiber’s project will span more than 5,500 miles of fiber to serve 100% of its 43,000 members—as well as surrounding communities— with high-speed internet, TV and phone.

 High customer demand in communities outside the electric footprint.
 Recently launched Triple Play - Broadband, Voice and TV.
 Speedy Broadband Deployment – connecting more than 11,000 new subscribers in 16 months.

 “Having access to the Conexon team and expertise has been great.
 In the beginning, there was a lot of handholding, and now that we’re into deployment, they still provide a great sanity check.
 We have a Conexon team on-site that oversees construction, making sure things are going according to plan.
 That’s been crucial.” -Patrick Grace CEO, Oklahoma Electric Cooperative